The B2B Manufacturing Marketing Guide

 In case you hadn’t noticed, B2B manufacturing buying decisions have become complex.

-As the devices companies are designing, have become more sophisticated - buyer’s choices and questions have multiplied.
+As the products companies are designing have become more sophisticated, buyers' choices and questions have multiplied.

 Gartner says the typical B2B buyer’s journey now has six stages.